av1155/av1155/README.md

 # <p align="center">< 👋 Hi there, I'm Andrea! /></p>

-I'm a 22-year-old Computer Science student from 🇪🇸 currently studying at the University of Miami 🎓.
-I'm passionate about technology and programming, and I'm always looking for opportunities to learn and grow 🌱.
+I'm currently pursuing a B.S. in Computer Science with a Minor in Mathematics at the University of Miami 🎓, originally from 🇪🇸.
+I have a strong passion for technology and programming.

-🔭 I'm currently exploring the fascinating world of Java, and I've sharpened my programming skills by working on some exciting Python side projects.
-I'm always on the lookout for like-minded individuals who share my passion for coding and would be interested in collaborating on a project.
-If you're keen to collaborate, let's connect and create something awesome together!

-⚡ Some of the programming languages I'm familiar with include Python, Java, C/C++, HTML, and CSS; I have also become very familiar with Git.
-I'm always eager to learn more.
-I'm excited to continue exploring the world of software development and to meet other developers who are just as passionate about coding as I am.
+Currently, I'm focused on expanding my skills in Java and Python.
+I'm proficient in several programming languages, including Python, Java, C/C++, JavaScript, HTML, CSS, Bash, and Lua.
+I'm also well-versed in Git for version control.

+I'm open to collaboration and always interested in connecting with fellow developers.
+If you're looking to collaborate on projects or discuss tech-related topics, feel free to reach out.

+In addition to coding, I have experience with tools like Flask, PyTorch, TensorFlow, Git, Docker, and Jupyter.
+I'm comfortable working on both Unix and Windows operating systems.

+I'm a native/bilingual speaker of both Spanish and English, which facilitates effective communication in diverse environments.

 🤝 If you're interested in connecting with me or collaborating on a project, feel free to reach out!
 You can find me on [LinkedIn](https://linkedin.com/in/andrea-venti).